LoginRadius/drupal-identity-module/drupal-8/src/customer_identity_and_access_management/README.txt

 -- CHANGE LOG --

+  -- 8.x-3.16 --
+  *  Removed page attachments hook from admin pages.
+  *  Removed Session which was storing all the user profile data.
+  *  Removed anonymous user session from database.
+  *  Add option to not store email/username in drupal.
+  *  Fixed some bugs.

   -- 8.x-3.15 --
   *  Handled API Request Signing feature.
   *  Standardize the code as per Drupal coding standard reported.